 Put your best face on - you have to wear a face covering on your journey

 It is compulsory to wear a face covering on board buses and in the bus station, unless you are exempt under the Government's guidance.
-We've put together some FAQs to answer any questions or concerns you may have, including about who is exempt from wearing one, which you can find below.

 Drop by and get one for just £2.50, with the proceeds going to NHS Charities Together.